Furulunden in Mandal

 Norway's rugged coastline is dotted with little paths and tracks that are well-kept secrets used by the locals for hiking and recreation, with spectacular views and fresh ocean breezes to match.
 One of the most picturesque ones is the coastal path between Stavern and Barkevik, two small towns in southeastern coast of Norway.
-This 18-mile stretch goes through the beautiful coastal landscape, with plenty of opportunities for a swim along the way.
+This 30-kilometer stretch goes through the coastal landscape, with plenty of opportunities for a swim along the way.

 Fredrikstadmarka in Fredrikstad

 Fredrikstad, with its beautiful Old Town dating back to the 1500s, is right on the mouth of Glomma, Norway's longest river.